 6. Put on your sneakers: And then run.
 But you don’t have to be a marathoner to enjoy the life-extending benefits of running.
 Researchers found that runners lived an average of three years longer than their non-running peers and that running a minimum of 30 minutes to 59 minutes each week at a pace of less than 6 miles per hour offered the same health benefits as running for longer or faster periods.

 7. Don't forego the joe: A 13-year study found that among men and women who drank coffee, death rates decreased with the number of cups per day, up to six.
 The trend was seen for deaths from an array of causes, including heart disease, respiratory disease, stroke and diabetes.
+Another survey of more than 1,600 people who were 90 years old and older found that those who drank moderate amounts of coffee (or alcohol) lived longer than those who abstained.
+For more on just how alcohol can be beneficial, read number 33 below.

 8. Be like Jean Calment: The world record for the longest confirmed human lifespan belongs to French supercentenarian, Jean Calment, who lived for 122 years and 164 days.
 What was her magic?
 She ascribed it to a diet rich in olive oil, port wine and two pounds of chocolate every week!
 Plus, a set of calm nerves, said she, "That's why they call me Calment."

 9. Get off your tush: Stop sitting around so much!
 One study found that sitting could be responsible for some 173,000 cases of cancer each year.
 When looking at the American population as a whole, another study concluded that if people sat for less than three hours daily, on average, life expectancy would be increased by two years.
+A team of doctors and researchers also discovered that swapping out 30 minutes of sitting for light-intensity movement can decrease a person's risk of early death by 17 percent.
+Bump the intensity up to moderate or rigorous exercise for 30 minutes and the risk decreases by 35 percent.

 10. Help out, for the right reasons: People who volunteer for selfless reasons live longer than those who do no charity or volunteer work.
 (However, those who volunteer for self-centered reasons do not reap the same life-extending benefits!)